 Afternoon: Back in Mt Cook Village, grab a coffee or hot chocolate at the Hermitage Hotel to rest.

-A more budget-friendly option is visiting the Tasman Glacier viewpoint (a 40-minute return walk from the car park) to see NZ’s longest glacier and its iceberg lake.
+car park) to see NZ’s longest glacier and its iceberg lake.

-Where to Stay: Head to White Horse Hill Campground (DOC) near the village.
+White Horse Hill Campground (DOC) near the village.
 It’s a great option for sleeping amid the mountains.
 Alternatively, drive back to the freedom camping area on Lake Pukaki’s shore (self-contained required).
 Rest up; tomorrow’s a big drive.

 🦜Local Tip: Pack your lunch and snacks, and do not feed the kea.
 Our cheeky alpine parrots are known to nip sandwiches and peck at campervan rubber parts!